“I don’t remember giving a moment’s thought to the fact that we had just sketched out a plan to kill millions of people.”

 “That wouldn’t matter.”

 Alibek continues probing, and learns that Flute’s target is Zviad Gamsakhurdia, the newly elected president of Georgia.
-The “flamboyantly mustachio’d” Gamsakhurdia had been an enemy of Moscow ever since leading a campaign against the Soviet army in 1989, and it was suddenly very attractive that he no longer remain in power.
+The “flamboyantly mustachio’d” Gamsakhurdia had been an enemy of Moscow ever since leading a campaign against the Soviet army in 1989, and it was politically attractive to the Kremlin that he not remain in power.

 Zviad Gamsakhurdia died in 1993, under circumstances that remain unclear.
 Maybe it was a suicide.
-Or maybe a small, vibrating battery was involved.
+Maybe a small, vibrating battery was involved.

 How did Alibek morally rationalise his work?
-Using the standard line: Biopreparat was only doing the same thing the Americans were doing.
-It was the USSR’s version of the missile gap: if we don’t develop bioweapons, they will first.
+Using the standard line: Biopreparat was doing the same thing the Americans were doing.
+It was the USSR’s version of the missile gap argument: if we don’t develop bioweapons, they will first.

 Was this ever true?
 Maybe at one stage.
 Research efforts between the US and the USSR dovetail perfectly between 1945 and 1969: the same agents, the same aerosols, and the same processes were used on both sides of the Iron Curtain.
 This likely wasn’t an accident.
 Classified US research papers on bacteriological weapons had a curious way of ending up in Moscow.

 But by 1969, the US was losing interest in the field.
 Public discontent with the Vietnam war soon expanded to encompass chemical and biological warfare, and facilities throughout the country were picketed.
-Nixon was soon convinced by his advisors that disease-based weapons lacked tactical value, and later that year, he appointed a panel that killed America’s biowarfare program.
+Nixon was convinced by his advisors that disease-based weapons lacked tactical value, and later that year, he appointed a panel that killed America’s biowarfare program.
+The United States was publically throwing in the towel.

 “We didn’t believe a word of Nixon’s announcement.
 Even though the massive U.S. biological munitions stockpile was ordered to be destroyed, and some twenty-two hundred researchers and technicians lost their jobs, we thought the Americans were only wrapping a thicker cloak around their activities.”

-But in 1991, as the old regime ended, Alibek was chosen to be part of a group of Soviet scientists to tour biological research facilities in the United States.
+But in 1991, the old regime ended, and Alibek was chosen to be part of a group of Russian scientists to tour biological research facilities in the United States.
 He was shocked at what he didn’t find: Biopreparat had two thousand specialists in anthrax.
 The Americans had two.
-The research papers he saw were all decades old.
-Supposedly top-secret installations like Fort Detrick seemed to be either defunct or converted to hum-drum civilian medical research.
+The American research papers he saw were all decades old.
+Supposedly top-secret installations like Fort Detrick were either defunct or converted to into hum-drum civilian medical research.
 He turned over every stone he could, but there was nothing incriminating to be seen.

-But his superiors weren’t interested in hearing that America had abandoned biowarfare, and didn’t like the implication that they themselves might soon be out of a job.
-Obvious parallels to the Iraq war come to mind.
+But his superiors weren’t interested in hearing that America had abandoned biowarfare, because that would destroy Biopreparat’s raison d’etre and put all of them out of a job.
+Parallels to the US’s 2003 invasion of Iraq war come to mind.
 From Bush’s perspective, Iraq had to be guilty of something.
 After all, he’d already gone to the trouble of invading them.

-The one-sidedness of Russia’s research projects became another thing Alibek wasn’t supposed to talk about.
-It’s around this point that thoughts of defection entered his head.
-Spurring him on was the new wave of racial tension that followed the collapse of the USSR – another thing that interested me.
-Alibek is ethnically a Kazakh, and although his face doesn’t exactly look Asiatic, it looks just as Asiatic as it does Caucasian.
+The hollowness of his mission weighs on Alibek during this period, and thoughts of defection enter his head.
+Spurring him on is the new wave of racial tension that followed the collapse of the USSR – another thing that interested me.
+Alibek is ethnically a Kazakh, and his face looks just as Asiatic as it does Caucasian.
 Until this point, he’d been a citizen of the Soviet Union.
 Now, he was a foreigner with strange features.
 This was interesting to me: maybe the union of satellite states across Russia effectively erased a number of racial barriers?
 Either way, Alibek couldn’t rely on Soviet national unity to protect himself any longer.
-So he fled.
+So he runs.

 Alibek escaped his former country, but he can’t escape his place in history: one that’s already pockmarked with smallpox scars, lacerated with varicella-zoster rashes.
 If a few metaphorical butterfly wingflaps had occurred, a massive breakthrough might have occurred at Biopreparat that greatly altered the balance of power between the USSR and the USA.
 Or perhaps the breakthrough would have insured that the balance of power became irrelevant, welding mankind into one: carriers for a deadly superplague.

 Archimedes spoke about how a perfectly positioned lever could move the world.
 Disease is a perfectly positioned lever that could end the world.
 Alibek’s work might have value, if it helps us understand and prepare against the next time Pandora’s box is opened.
-That’s the only certainty: there will be a next time.
+Because that’s the only certainty: that there will be a next time.$i;?>